 If you have the time to travel according to the pace of the timetables, you won’t even need to rent a car.

 City busses in Tórshavn

-The city of Tórshavn has made it very easy for its residents and visitors to travel with the city bus, because all of them are free of charge and you can find the bus schedule here.
+The city of Tórshavn has made it very easy for its residents and visitors to travel with the city bus and you can find the bus schedule here.